About

 Elizabeth Collins

-At Penn, I co-founded POV – Penn on Video, the university’s first student-centric news show.
-In this role, I produce and host video segments that examine global and local issues through the lens of the Penn community, blending on-camera reporting, video editing, and digital strategy.
-Beyond POV, I’ve written for The WALK Magazine, analyzed television content at the Annenberg Public Policy Center, and interned at the Pew Research Center and a Broadway production company in New York—gaining experience across content creation, audience engagement, and strategic storytelling.
+At Penn, I co-founded POV – Penn on Video, the university’s first student-led news show.
+As co-chair, I produced and hosted video segments that examined global and local issues through the lens of the Penn community, blending on-camera reporting, video editing, and digital strategy.
+I also wrote for The WALK Magazine, analyzed television and media content at the Annenberg Public Policy Center, and interned at a Broadway production company in New York, gaining hands-on experience in content creation, audience engagement, and strategic storytelling.